sophgo/tpu-mlir/docs/developer_manual/source_en/03_user_interface.rst

    * - model_def
      - Y
      - Model definition file (e.g., '.onnx', '.tflite' or '.prototxt' files)
+   * - mlir
+     - Y
+     - Specify the output mlir file name and path, with the suffix ``.mlir``
+   * - input_shapes
+     - N
+     - The shape of the input, such as ``[[1,3,640,640]]`` (a two-dimensional array), which can support multiple inputs
    * - model_extern
      - N
      - Extra multi model definition files (currently mainly used for MaskRCNN).
 None by default. separate by ','
    * - model_data
      - N
      - Specify the model weight file, required when it is caffe model (corresponding to the '.caffemodel' file)
-   * - input_shapes
-     - N
-     - The shape of the input, such as ``[[1,3,640,640]]`` (a two-dimensional array), which can support multiple inputs
    * - input_types
      - N
-     - Type of the inputs, such int32; separate by ',' for multi inputs; float32 as default
+     - When the model is a ``.pt`` file, specify the input type, such as int32; separate multiple inputs with ``,``.
+If not specified, it will be treated as float32 by default.
    * - keep_aspect_ratio
      - N
-     - Whether to maintain the aspect ratio when resize.
-False by default.
-It will pad 0 to the insufficient part when setting
+     - When the size of test_input is different from input_shapes, whether to keep the aspect ratio when resizing, the default is false; when set, the insufficient part will be padded with 0
    * - mean
      - N
      - The mean of each channel of the image.
 The default is 0.0,0.0,0.0